songguoqiang/react-express-mongodb-starter/README.md

 You can follow the steps below to deploy this application to Heroku.

-TODO: add the steps for adding mLab mongodb addon

-### Environment Variable in Heroku Application Settings
+### Steps

+1. Create a new application on heroku and link it with the github repository

+2. configure a new add-on for MongoDB (e.g. the one from mLab)

+3. configure environment variables in Heroku application settings

 You need to configure the environment variables you have put in the `server/.env` file: